-- A single roller at WINCH STAND/ASSEMBLY (see Figure 3.2.1) is permitted. - Hull bottom must be solely supported by a fixed BUNK STYLE ASSEMBLY (see Figure 3.2.1).
+- Trailers equipped with rollers can damage the hull of this vessel and should never be used to support the hull bottom. - A single roller at winch stand/assembly (see Figure 3.25.1) is permitted. - Hull bottom must be solely supported by a fixed bunk style assembly (see Figure 3.25.1).